 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-In 2017, Ford warned owners of certain Explorer SUV models (built 2010-2018) that carbon monoxide (CO) could be leaking into their vehicles’ cabins.
+In 2017, Ford warned owners of certain Explorer SUV models (built 2010-2018) that carbon monoxide (CO) could be leaking into their vehicles’ cabins1.
 The danger is that CO is an odorless and colorless gas that can cause serious impairment in drivers and even death.

 The company took charge of righting the problem, but for many people, this issue highlights safety concern most of us probably never even consider with our cars.
 Is your vehicle leaking CO?
 It’s worth your safety (and that of your passengers) to find out by investing in a reliable vehicle carbon monoxide detector.